The Edge

 Persisting in a state of blissful ignorance by say, failing to keep abreast of what's going on in China or refusing to accept that political upheaval and rising policy uncertainty will eventually usurp "hope" and shatter the market's sense of invincibility (which has been carefully cultivated by central banks over the course of the last eight years), increases the likelihood that you will be caught by surprise when something finally snaps.

-At that point it will be too late to hedge.
+At that point, it will be too late to hedge.
 You'll have gone over the "edge" without ever having realized you'd been teetering on it for years.

 Then, like the central bankers of the world, you'll be bestowed with the gift of hindsight and will thus be able to explain where the edge is (or was).